changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 - _GET tends to be to fetch data._
 - **If you are updating data use POST as webcrawlers tend to look for get requests, so you don't want google accidentally updating your database when it automatically crawls the web.**

 So Forms naturally tend to be post requests.
-But can also have get request
+But can also have get request.

+IMPORTANT: Notice what happened to the page: It loaded a new page.

 ## Form tag
 Similar to Div: Used to group a set of input fields we are going to send to server